shumphrey/Dancer-Plugin-Passphrase/README.markdown

 ## cost

-Returns the bcrypt cost from a `Dancer::Plugin::Passphrase` object.
+Returns the bcrypt cost from a `Dancer2::Plugin::Passphrase` object.
 Only works when using the bcrypt algorithm, returns undef for other algorithms

     passphrase('my password')->generate->cost;

 ## salt\_raw

-Returns the raw salt from a `Dancer::Plugin::Passphrase` object.
+Returns the raw salt from a `Dancer2::Plugin::Passphrase` object.

     passphrase('my password')->generate->salt_raw;